DamnVulnerableCryptoApp/DamnVulnerableCryptoApp/backend/src/documentation/padding-oracle.md

 We know the value of X (2C) and we are able to deduce the final value of the plaintext last byte.
 Simply XOR X with the previous original ciphertext block which is **6A211E23**.
 Confused?
 Compare these steps with the diagram of CBC decryption shown above.

+At this time, the last byte of C2 is known; to find the rest of it, we can work backward through the entire block until every byte of X function is cracked, thus letting us decrypt the C2 plaintext one byte at a time.
+For the other blocks, it is just applying the same method to crack the full message.